ChimeraTK/DeviceAccess/doc/change-requests/CR-008-daq-frame-dma-ring-buffer.md

 Aspect: raw-json catch-all.

-- The `dmaChannels` section is consumed through the generic backend-specific raw-json mechanism introduced by CR-007.
-The parser preserves the section opaquely; `XdmaBackend` interprets it.
+- The `dmaChannels` section is consumed through the generic backend-specific raw-json mechanism introduced by CR-007: entries are reached via `hasDmaChannel`/`getDmaChannel` on the register catalogue (held as the protected `_registerMap`).
+The parser preserves the section opaquely;
+  `XdmaBackend` interprets it.
 No `dmaChannels`-specific structure enters the generic `NumericAddressedRegisterCatalogue`.
+- `XdmaBackend` interprets a frame-channel register's channel entry only when its `type` value is the supported `"XilinxS2MM"`; any other value raises `ChimeraTK::logic_error` (as required by CR-007).

 Aspect: register-to-channel mapping.

-- A register whose `address` has `type` `"DMA"` and a `channel` matching a name in `dmaChannels` is a frame-channel register.
+- A register whose `address` has `type` `"DMA"` and a `channel` matching a channel index in `dmaChannels` is a frame-channel register.
 Its `offset` is the byte offset into the frame, not into a bar.
 - A single 2D multiplexed register at offset 0 represents the whole frame; its channel slices give structured access to the frame content.
 Several registers at frame-relative offsets give sub-region access.
 All slices of